Colombia's police chief probed for alleged male prostitution ring

 “I appreciate that the relevant investigations are going ahead, as I requested, and I‘m sure they will lead to the truth of false accusations that have been made against me in a reckless and sustained manner,” Palomino said.

-As investigator general Ordonez, who is known for his social conservatism, is tasked with looking into misconduct by public officials.
+The investigator general’s statement said testimony by police Captain Anyelo Palacios and a video was key to the inquiry.

+Local media released a video that shows a discussion in 2008 between former Senator Carlos Ferro and Palacios talking about gay sex.
+Neither the prostitution ring, nor Palomino were mentioned in the explicit conversation.

-Reporting by Helen Murphy and Julia Symmes Cobb; Editing by Alan Crosby and Sandra Maler
+Ferro on Tuesday resigned from his post as vice interior minister, though he did not provide a reason for the move.
+(Reporting by Helen Murphy and Julia Symmes Cobb; Editing by Alan Crosby)